clearlinux/clear-linux-documentation/source/clear-linux/get-started/get-started.rst

 ###########

 The Get Started section will get you up and running fast with |CL-ATTR|.
-Use these step-by-step instructions to guide you through the installation of |CL|
+Use these step-by-step instructions to guide you through the installing |CL|
-from bare metal to a live image.
+from a live desktop or to a virtual machine.

 Pre-install
 ***********